raj-bhatodra/photo-album/README.md

 # photo-album

-This is a Django project that aims to [insert project purpose/goal].
+This is a Django project that aims to create photo-album Web-Application.

 ## Installation